 When looking for a cutting mat, make sure it is suitable for both rotary and straight knives.
 Most 2 mm "hobby" mats are not suitable for straight knives.
 All of our cutting mats are suitable for both rotary cutters and straight knives.
 To prevent leaving cut marks in a self healing cutting mat, always make sure your knife is sharp.
 Change blades often.
 Remember that most any plastic surface will leave a knife mark when used with dull knives.
 Don't spend big $$$ on a cutting mat and skimp on knife blades.

-Cutting mat texture and glare are important.
+Texture and glare are important.
 Too smooth a texture and the items you are trying to cut have a tendency to slip.
-In addition, some cutting mats are shiny and reflect light.
+In addition, some mats are shiny and reflect light.
 Too much texture and it affects the consistency of your cut.
-A cutting mat should have a medium tooth made of a non-glare surface; one that is not too slick or too rough.
+The mat should have a medium tooth made of a non-glare surface; one that is not too slick or too rough.
 Thin, 2 mm mats and hobby-grade mats have a tendency to have either too little or too much tooth.
 All of our pro-quality, cutting mats have a medium tooth and non-glare surface.

-When selecting a cutting mat, you should look for one that is graduated and fully numbered on all four sides of the mat.
+You should look for a mat that is graduated and fully numbered on all four sides of the mat.
 Hash lines should extend past the board of the mat on all four sides.
 The hash lines and full graduations on all sides help with alignment.

 Our self healing cutting mats are graduated on all four sides.
 Hash lines extend outside of the border.
 Mats are hashed to every 1/8-inch and graduated to every ½ with every inch marked with a heavier line.
 Every 5th grid has an extra-thick line.
 This is useful for sewing and quilting.
 Also make sure the mats have lines for cutting diagonals.
 Tip: For the most accurate measurements, use a ruler as your guide.
 The lines on a cutting mat are generally thick, which reduces accuracy, and theyre also subject to wear and distortion over time.

-Our Rhino self-sealing large and custom size mats are available with optional 1" grid underlay for alignment purposes.How Long Will My Cutting Mat Last?
+Our Rhino large and custom size mats are available with optional 1" grid underlay for alignment purposes.How Long Will It Last?

 Cutting mats eventually wear out, they do not last forever.
 Most of them are designed to last for years, depending on how they are used.
-All our cutting mats can take repeated cuts without gouging; they are made for heavy professional use.
+All of our products can take repeated cuts without gouging; they are made for heavy professional use.
 However, most any material will show a knife mark unless it is made of stone or hard metal.
 Do not be alarmed if you can see the knife marks.
-Cutting mat performance and longevity is dependent on several things:
+Performance and longevity is dependent on several things: